 Suaia Matagi: Hard-running cult hero prop Matagi debuted for the Warriors as a 25-year-old in 2013 after overcoming a troubled background, playing 36 games for the club before making the mid-season jump to the Roosters in 2015.
 Matagi was snapped up by the Panthers for 2016 – playing a career-high 23 games – before moving again to the Eels.
 The front-row powerhouse has represented Samoa and New Zealand at Test level.

 Peta Hiku: An NYC star for the Warriors, Gisborne-born Hiku was snapped up by Manly and scored 28 tries in 61 games for the club from 2013-15, as well as making his Test debut for New Zealand in 2014.
 He moved to Penrith for an injury-riddled 18-month stint that garnered just 20 NRL appearances but the versatile back returned to the Warriors in 2018 after a short stay with Warrington.
-The 10-Test Kiwi has played 21 games for the Warriors so far this season, predominantly at centre but also making starts at fullback, five-eighth and wing.
+The 11-Test Kiwi has played 31 games for the Warriors so far, predominantly at centre but also making starts at fullback, five-eighth and wing.

 James Maloney: Dynamic half Maloney debuted for Melbourne but was a virtual unknown when he joined the Warriors in 2010.
 He made a monumental impact as an ultra-competitive playmaker and clutch goalkicker, helping spearhead the club’s drive to the 2011 grand final.
 He moved to Bondi Junction in 2013 was outstanding in the Roosters’ premiership triumph, scoring 252 points and starring in that year’s grand final victory.
 Maloney repeated the dose after joining Cronulla in 2016, steering the club to its first title, and is shaping as Penrith’s 2018 trump card after heading west in the off-season.
-A veteran of 11 Origins for NSW and three Tests for Australia, Maloney has scored 1,784 points from 223 first-grade games – including 121 points so far in his first year at Penrith.
+A veteran of 12 Origins for NSW and three Tests for Australia, Maloney has scored 1,801 points from 234 first-grade games – including 138 points so far for the Panthers.